Saint-Pierre, Saint Pierre and Miquelon: Geography

+Climate

+The city of St. Pierre experiences a subarctic climate (Köppen Dfc) featuring long cold winters and short warm summers despite being only located close to the 47th parallel north.

+Paris is located further north at close to the 49th parallel north but located across the Atlantic experiences much milder temperatures.

 History

 Jacques Cartier claimed the islands for France in 1536, after they were discovered by the Portuguese in 1520.
 A report written in 1670 by the first intendant of New France, Jean Talon, which mentions the presence of thirteen fishermen and four sedentary inhabitants.

 At the end of the Seven Years' War in 1763, the islands were turned over to Britain; it was given back to France in 1816.

 Saint-Pierre was an outpost used to transport alcohol from Canada to the United States during Prohibition.

 Until 1945, there existed a third commune in Saint Pierre and Miquelon: Île-aux-Marins.
 The commune of Île-aux-Marins was annexed by the commune of Saint-Pierre in 1945.

 Demographics

 The population of Saint-Pierre in 2022 was 5,223; many of them are of Basque, Breton, Norman or Acadian descent.
 All inhabitants in the commune live on the island of Saint-Pierre proper.